 Mango Tree along the Yodpiman Riverwalk

-Eating dairy-free and gluten-free in Bangkok is easy
+Eating dairy-free and gluten-free in Bangkok is surprisingly easy.

 Even with food allergies, I had no problems onshore (only the ship messed up my food allergies).
 I simply typed a list of my dietary restrictions into Google translate and showed it to the restaurant owners and street food vendors.
 Seeming more concerned with my health than their bottom line, food servers simply pointed and shook their head either yes or no.